 Even though it looks like a dark English pub from the outside, they serve great foccace, drinks and “cichetti” (Venetian small snacks, similar to the Spanish tapas).

 You can get really good coffee at this family-run coffee place and gelateria near Santa Maria della Salute.

 Please do not get upset that I am recommending this ‘touristy’ place.
 But I have to admit, even though it was one of the most expensive gelatos I ever had, it was one of the best and with a great view of San Marco.
 I guess you also pay for this view (plus, there is a fee of EUR 6 per person (!) included for the band playing at the café).

 Popular among tourists and locals alike, this busy and small bar is the place where the Bellini was invented.

 During the Biennale, it is very tricky to find accommodation at acceptable prices.
 Therefore, please book well in advance.
 I was lucky to have friends in Venice who helped me find private accommodation.
 Therefore, I only have some general recommendations for you.
 When you look for a hotel, make sure it is actually in the city of Venice and not on the mainland, e.g. in Mestre.
 Some hotels advertise themselves as ‘located in Venice’ and seem like a good deal but then you end up spending a lot of time and money to go into the city.
 I would look for privately rented places or B&Bs.

 Where to Shop

 As I do not want to make this article too long, I will only give you a couple of names here (I also marked them on the map).
-For more details, I am about to write a separate post for you 🙂
+For more details, please see my post about hidden shopping gems in Venice. 🙂